Upright Row: Muscles Worked and How To Do

 To avoid this, start with a lighter weight and focus on maintaining proper form and technique.

-Pulling the bar too high can result in increased compression of the acromioclavicular joint, and thus can increase the likelihood of an impingement injury at the shoulder.
+Pulling the bar too high can increase compression of the acromioclavicular joint, increasing the likelihood of an impingement injury at the shoulder.

 Controlling the movement and limiting your elbows to reach the same height as your shoulders ensure you are not exerting your shoulder and potentially causing an injury